Azores Portugal Travel Guide

 SATA Air Açores operates regular inter-island flights.
 This is the fastest way to move island-to-island.

-For longer stays, São Miguel serves as a base to discover other islands, providing a rich and diverse Azorean experience.
+For longer stays, The Green island serves as a base to discover different islands, providing an abundant and diverse Azorean experience.

 Pico is known for Mount Pico, Portugal''s tallest mountain, a challenging climb.
 Its unique volcanic vineyards are an UNESCO World Heritage site.

 Terceira is accessible by a short flight out of Ponta Delgada city.
-It includes a rich history and distinctive geological formations.
+It features a rich history and distinctive geological formations.

-Faial is a short flight from Ponta Delgada city and connects to Pico by ferry.
-Its chief town, Horta, is a renowned transatlantic yachting hub.
+Faial is a short flight from Ponta Delgada and connects to Pico by ferry.
+Its main town, Horta, is a renowned transatlantic yachting hub.

 São Jorge, accessible by flight or ferry, stands out for its steep cliffs, unique "fajãs" (flat coastal areas), and famous cheese.

-A 7-10 day trip could cover The Green island (4-5 days) to explore its highlights, followed by 2-3 days on Terceira or Pico.
-This approach provides broad subjection to the group of islands's diverse landscapes.
+A 7-10 day trip could cover The Green island (4-FIVE days) to explore its highlights, followed by 2-3 days on Terceira or Pico.
+This approach provides broad subjection to the archipelago's diverse landscapes.

-SATA Air Açores for quick flights between islands.
+SATA Air Açores for quick flights from one island to another.

 Atlânticoline connects closer islands during warmer months.